A backward ergodic theorem along trees and its consequences for free group actions: Applications to shift maps

-With the exception of the first example, the measures on $I^\N$ discussed in this section will be Markov chains.
-Indeed, Markov chains on the state space $I$ provide a large class of Borel probability measures on $I^\N$, including shift-invariant ones (which, as verified below, are exactly those with a stationary initial distribution).
-Thus, \cref{backward_erg:trees} says that averaging a function while walking backward along the chain in the directions according to $S \in \@T_I$ approximates the conditional expectation of the function with respect to the $\sigma$-algebra of shift-invariant Borel sets (\cref{fig:2-shift} depicts all backward walks of length $3$ for $I \defeq \set{0,1}$).
+With the exception of the first example, the measures on $\Symb^\N$ discussed in this section will be Markov measures.
+Indeed, Markov measures on the state space $\Symb$ provide a large class of Borel probability measures on $\Symb^\N$, including shift-invariant ones (which are exactly those with stationary initial distribution).
+Thus, \cref{backward_erg:trees} says that averaging a function while walking backward in the directions according to a tree $\tree \in \@T_\Symb$ approximates the conditional expectation of the function with respect to the $\sigma$-algebra of shift-invariant Borel sets (\cref{fig:2-shift} depicts all backward walks of length $3$ for $\Symb \defeq \set{0,1}$).

-\subsection{Example: the Gauss map}
+\subsection{Example:\ the Gauss map}